 If the child is completely themselves after a short febrile seizure and is not tired, then it is not necessary to go in for assessment.
 But most do it anyway because the experience was so terrifying.

 Antipyretic drugs do not help with febrile seizures.

 Since the febrile seizures come with fever, it has long been believed that antipyretic drugs, such as Advil or Ipren, would reduce the risk of febrile seizures.
 However, robust research studies in which children who previously had febrile seizures were randomised to either receive high doses of antipyretics as soon as they had a fever or not receive any antipyretics, have shown that antipyretics do not affect the risk of new febrile seizures.

 Antipyretic drugs are also painkillers, and are recommended to relieve pain in children or to arouse them slightly so that they can drink when they are sick.

 Of those who have febrile seizures, only seven out of ten have one seizure, and nine out of ten get no more than two febrile seizures.
 Single febrile convulsions in otherwise normal-developed children are not associated with any increased risk of epilepsy or any other diseases or injuries later in life.

-The few children who have more than three febrile seizures, can sometimes have an epilepsy disorder.
+The few children who have more than three febrile convulsions can sometimes have an epilepsy disorder that begins with febrile seizures.
 Therefore, it is recommended that anyone who has more than three febrile seizures conduct an investigation with the EEG and see a pediatrician.

 Is there anything you can do to prevent febrile seizures?